Loading

 Our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 Unless explicitly stated, we spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-At minimum, online accounting software will handle your bookkeeping, provide a useful dashboard to give you an idea of your income and expenses, have basic sales tax features, and offer a collection of reports so you can look at your business from different angles.
+At a minimum, online accounting software will handle your bookkeeping, provide a useful dashboard to give you an idea of your income and expenses, have basic sales tax features, and offer a collection of reports so you can look at your business from different angles.
 More advanced software can also help with inventory tracking, in-depth reporting, automated payroll, bank integration, budgeting, and eCommerce.

 As I was testing every small business accounting software I could get my hands on, here's what I was looking for:

 • Small business emphasis.
 I was looking for all-in-one tools that could be used by a small business owner or an accounting team at a small or medium business.
-I didn't consider anything that was purpose-built for freelancers or was just for invoicing.
+I didn't consider anything purpose-built for freelancers or just for invoicing.
 If you're looking for that kind of solution, here are Zapier's picks for the best accounting and bookkeeping apps for freelancers and the best invoicing software

 • Usability.
 Is the app easy to use?
 Is the interface intuitive?
 Is it fast?
 Is your data secure?